atlaste/CPPCoverage/README.md

 The projects Coverage-x86 and Coverage-x64 are the result of this, which provide this new coverage tool.
 For the most part it already works great; for most applications you don't even notice that coverage is being measured.

+# Templates, templates...

+If you have templated code, code coverage will be measured for any of the templates.
+This was not an easy decision, after all: if you have a different template parameter, you actually end up with different code.
+Still, if the specialization for type A and type B will run the same code, we find it unlikely that the quality of your tests is affected (just because you test A and not B).
+In most (but not all!) cases, we believe it's the coverage of the members of A and B that you call that tell the story.

+In fact, our Coverage engine measures this and emits 'p' for 'partial coverage' in the results.

+So... in short: if a template specialization is hit, we'll mark the line as green, regardless if all possible template arguments are tested or not.

 # License